yanxx297/fast-pokeemu/README.md

 ###### script
 The path to a shellscript that runs QEMU.
 Use `run-testcase` for normal testing.
-The `run-testcase-debug` generate a floppy disk image `floppy-dbg` and a log of executed instructions `qemu.log` in `/tmp`, use this script if you want to manually run the test one KVM later or want to do debugging.
+The `run-testcase-debug` generate a floppy disk image `floppy-dbg` and a log of executed instructions `/tmp/qemu.log`, which can be useful if you want to manually run the test one KVM later or want to do debugging.
 Use `run-testcase-remote` if you want to connect QEMU to gdb remotely for further debugging.

 ###### mode
 Select the mode of the test case.
 See the table bellow for more details.
 ###### loop
 Set how many times you want to repeat random testing.
-If not set, each test only run once by default (equal to loop:1.)
+If not set, each test only run once by default (equal to `loop:1`.)
 As mentioned in the table bellow, this option only make sense in mode 3.

 | Number | Mode | Aggregation Support | Random Testing |